teganasprey/BCI/README.md

 ELM (Extreme Learning Machine) was first introduced to improve the efficiency and speed of a single-hidden-layer feedforward network (SLFN).
 The ELM algorithm does not require hidden nodes/neurons to be tuned.
 ELM randomly assigns hidden nodes, constructs biases and input weights of hidden layers, and determines the output weights using least squares methods.
 This results in low computational times for ELM.

 ### KNN
+k-nearest neighbor (kNN) is a widely used learning algorithm for supervised learning tasks.
+The main concept of kNN is to predict the label of a query instance based on the labels of k closest instances in the stored data, assuming that the label of an instance is similar to that of its kNN instances.

 ### LDA
+LDA is a three-level hierarchical Bayesian model, in which each item of a collection is modeled as a finite mixture over an underlying set of topics.
+Each topic is, in turn, modeled as an infinite mixture over an underlying set of topic probabilities.

 ### Naive Bayes
+Naive Bayes classification algorithm is a kind of classification algorithm based on Bayes theorem.
+It assumes that all the samples are independent events, and the amount of independent calculation of the samples is greatly reduced.

 ### SVM
 Support vector machine (SVM) represents one regulated learning model associated with concerned learning algorithms.